Cracking the Code: What Investors Truly Want in Early-Stage Startups

 2. What’s your one-off selling proposition?
 How do you stand out from the crowd?

 This question digs into what makes your product or service different from what’s already available.
-Investors are always looking for a ahead-of-the-crowd edge or a distinctive attribute that makes your offering special.
+Investors are always looking for a ahead-of-the-crowd edge or a distinctive quality that makes your offering special.

 Why It Matters: